tonysla/H-1B-visas/README.md

 ### Exploring dataset from kaggle.com on H-1B visas for froeign workers.

-The codes for the visualizations below are in the .R file of this repository.
+The codes for the visualizations below are in the `h-1b_visa.R` file of this repository.
 This is my second time analyzing this type of data.
 The first time was more than a year ago with the data downloaded from United States Department of Labor.
-I used tableau then and the results are slightly different since that dataset included more variables and wider range of years.
+I used `tableau` then and the results are slightly different since that dataset included more variables and wider range of years.
 If interested for the difference between the two check [here](https://public.tableau.com/profile/elton.islamaj#!/vizhome/WhichforeignsareallowedtoworkinU_S_/Story1)

 ### Few things to know before exploring the data.